 Okay, so here’s where I am going to try and explain exactly why my birthday is more important than yours.
 I know it must seem crazy to hear at first, but it is in fact true, so bear with me.
 I am in no way saying that my significance on this earth is greater than any one of yours (well, maybe just…just kidding), but the day I celebrate my birthday each year, July 8th, is.
 And here’s why…

-Anyway, because I didn’t have those fun accessories this year (my mom still bought me a little pink and rhinestone crown), a few days before my birthday this year, I explained to my boyfriend-at-the-time, David, just why this day is the most special day of the year, along with why I should have nothing but happiness and helpfulness and good thoughts sent my way, not the fighting that was going on with my friends over which club we went to that weekend.
+A few days before my birthday a few years ago, I explained to my boyfriend-at-the-time, David, just why this day is the most special day of the year, along with why I should have nothing but happiness and helpfulness and good thoughts sent my way, not the fighting that was going on with my friends over which club we went to that weekend.
 I proceeded to justify my response by describing how other people we know (my family and friends) feel on their birthdays.
-Continue reading

 When I was sixteen, I decided that I wanted to see what all the hubbub what about when it came to hickeys.
 People were always talking about them.